 We are searching for submissions for a “Special Speculative Fiction issue”, to be published circa December 2014.

 Derwin Mak (co-editor, The Dragon and the Stars) and JF Garrard (author, The Undead Sorceress) will be … more »

 Fiction writers face many challenges: plots, settings, and lack of coffee.
 But one specific writing quandary has been puzzling established and emerging writers alike, and there doesn’t seem to be an easy “brew” button to solve it: what is the … more »

 Get up!
 Stand up!
 And submit your hard-hitting, thought-provoking, idealistic pieces to Ricepaper Magazine for our ACTIVISM 19.3 ISSUE!

-Our upcoming issue will explore topics that inspire us, rile us, and launch us into action; pieces can be influenced by … more »
+Our upcoming issue will explore topics that inspire us, rile us, and launch us into action; … more »

 True or False:

 1) Doretta Lau used to volunteer with Ricepaper Magazine.

 2) Nancy Lee spent four months in France as a writer-in-residence.

 3) Kevin Chong has a great attention span.